This week we have another fall cover photo and a little sewing inspiration for the season.

 Welcome!
-This is the third sewing tutorial in a series of four where we will make a felt breakfast set.
+This is the second and final sewing tutorial in a two-part series where we will make a felt Steak Dinner set.
 Play food is a great beginner’s sewing project and can be altered to make food as simple or as fancy as you’d like.

 This tutorial will focus on creating the set with a sewing machine, but you could also hand sew the items.
 If you don’t sew, you could use felt fabric glue to glue the pieces together.
 When making felt foods please keep the age of the child you’re making the project for in mind.
 Children who still put things in their mouth should never be given small objects as these would pose a choking hazard.